frankudoags/bullet-proof-next/README.md

 # Bulletproof Next.js + Jest + TailwindCSS

 This is a bulletproof starter template for building a [Next.js](https://nextjs.org/) app with [Jest](https://jestjs.io/) and [TailwindCSS](https://tailwindcss.com/).
-Tailwind for styling, Jest for testing, and Next.js for everything else.
+Tailwind for styling, Jest for testing, Typescript for type checking and code safety, and Next.js for everything else.
 Very ease to use

 ## Getting Started